latextemplates/generator-latex-template/README.md

 ## How to update the document

-!!
-The template generator overwrites `main.tex` on each run and will destroy your work.
+⚠️ The template generator overwrites `main.tex` on each run.
+This will destroy your work. ⚠️

 You can use the magic of `git` to prevent that: